everycas/eSender_app/README.md

 # eSender_app

-Goal: sendsto email printed to file docs.
+Goal: sends to email printed to file docs.